-EXERCISE 6.24.
-An experimental capability of CirclePack that we touched on briefly in S Patterns S involves the "adjoin" operation for triangulations.
-Observe that when two simply connected triangulations K_1 and K_2 have the same number of boundary vertices, they can be pasted to one another along the full length of their boundaries.
+EXERCISE 6.25.
+An experimental capability of CirclePack that we touched on briefly in ???? involves the "adjoin" operation for triangulations.
+The key observation is that when two simply connected triangulations K_1 and K_2 have the same number of boundary vertices, they can be pasted to one another along their boundary edges.
 The result is a new triangulation K of the sphere.
-A packing P for K in $\overline{\mathbb{C}}$ then provides simultaneous packings for K_1 and K_2 while also giving an embedding for their common boundary curve, the so-called welding curve, on the sphere.
+A packing P for K in \mathbb{P} provides simultaneous packings for K_1 and K_2 while also giving an embedding for their common boundary curve, the so-called welding curve.

 The basics are demonstrated with Owl in OwlWelding.
 Among other things, interest lies in how the shape of the welding curve is determined by our choices in attaching K_1 and K_2 .
-There is a connection with conformality; suffice it to say that it is related to a classical topic called conformal welding (see [9]).
+There is a connection with conformality, but I can only say that it is related to a classical topic called conformal welding (see [9]).
 Learn about the "double" and "adjoin" operations, and let the experiments begin.

-EXERCISE 6.25.
+EXERCISE 6.26.
 The CirclePack algorithms for computing circle packings work in euclidean and hyperbolic geometry.
-Unfortunately, there is as yet no general algorithm that works directly in spherical geometry, and the spherical packings in previous scripts have been stereographic projections from the plane or disc.
+Unfortunately, there is as yet no general algorithm known for computing circle packings directly in spherical geometry, and the spherical packings in previous scripts have been stereographic projections from the plane or disc.
 All is not lost, however.
-At least a smattering of examples can be created by hand using basic spherical geometry in conjunction with combinatorial symmetries.
-Figure 6.11 illustrates an example with the combinatorics of the soccer ball: (a) shows the maximal packing, while (b) is a branched packing having the same combinatorics.
-Investigate this further in § SoccerPack §.
-Try it out!.
+At least a smattering of examples can be created by hand using basic spherical geometry and symmetry.
+Figure ?? illustrates an example with the combinatorics of the soccer ball: (a) shows the maximal packing, while (b) is a branched packing having the same combinatorics.
+Investigate this further in (S) SoccerPack (S).
+Try it out!

-Both packings in Figure 6.11 are constructed using the geometry of Schwarz triangles.
-The univalent packing Q shows the symmetry of the regular dodecahedron: 12 symmetrically distributed circles each with five neighbors, the remaining 20 circles each with 6 neighbors.
-(This packing can, in fact, be created by standard methods in CirclePack; see (SMaxPackSph (S)).
+Both packings in Figure ?? are constructed using the geometry of Schwarz triangles.
+The univalent packing Q shows the symmetry of the regular dodecahedron: twelve (12) uniformly spaced circles each with five neighbors, the remaining 20 circles each with 6 neighbors.
+(This packing can, in fact, be created by standard methods in CirclePack; see (S (S)).
 The packing P shares the same combinatorics, but the degree five circles are all branch circles, so P defines a 7-fold covering of the sphere.
-The map $f: Q \to P$ is thus a discrete rational function with 12 simple branch points and valence 7.
+The map $f: Q \to P$ is a discrete rational function with valence 7 and 12 simple branch points.